 The CCAPS-EMR Web Service makes it possible for vendors of electronic medical record (EMR) software to quickly, easily, and securely deliver automated and up-to-date scoring of the CCAPS instruments to counseling center customers.
 For counseling centers, this means that the CCAPS can be securely administered, scored, and stored directly within your existing EMR software – thus streamlining data collection and informing clinical work.

 Completed in July of 2011, the CCAPS-EMR Web Service was funded, in part, by a grant from the Ittleson Foundation and built by Titanium Software.
 In June of 2015, the CCAPS-EMR Web Service was updated to distribute the CCAPS 2015.
-In August of 2018, the CCAPS-EMR Web Service was updated to distribute the new CCAPS 2018.
+In September of 2019, the CCAPS-EMR Web Service was updated to distribute the CCAPS 2019.

 After completing a rigorous certification process, an EMR software vendor can become an “Authorized CCAPS Distributor”.
 Click here for a list of authorized distributors.